-That puts a limitation on applying BPOD method for that chemical in equation as it will overlooks this chemical.
-In Section \ref{sec:BPOD} we propose a special approach to solve this issue.
-In addition, with no output measured for that chemical, the RMSE metric in Eq. \ref{eq:RMSE} only measures the error for chlorine.
-In fact, the main purpose of this work is to control and monitor chlorine under contamination events.
-To that end, it is valid to focus on the output of measuring its concentrations that are accurately representing the real-time state.
-Nevertheless, for the sense of evaluating the performance of the applied MOR methods we assume the existence of \textit{"imaginary"} sensors on some specific nodes for the fictitious reactant only for the sake of calculating the error.
+That puts a limitation on applying BPOD method as it will overlooks this contaminant because it is not observable.
+In Section "\nameref{sec:BPOD}", we propose a special approach to solve this issue.
+In addition, with no output measurement for that chemical, the RMSE metric in Eq. \ref{eq:RMSE} only measures the error for chlorine.
+In fact, the main purpose of this work is to control and monitor chlorine under contamination events which makes it valid to focus on the output of measuring its concentrations that are accurately representing the real-time state.
+Nevertheless, to evaluate the performance of the applied MOR methods we assume the existence of \textit{"imaginary"} sensors on some specific nodes to measure the fictitious reactant concentrations to calculate the corresponding error.

 In the following subsections, we explain what snapshots each method captures and how to construct these Gramians correspondingly.
-We apply both POD and BPOD methods to the linearized model and extend POD to be applied to the nonlinear model.